By J. L. Starkey

 What if Lee had contacted Henry prior to 1918?
 Would the men have reconciled and had a more typical father-son relationship?
 What if Henry had attempted to reconcile with Lee in his younger years?
 Would his life have been happier?
 Would he have avoided divorce, illness, and tragedy?
 Maybe he would have, but maybe not.

-Genealogy is full of “what-if” situations, and for Johann Gottlieb Muehleisen and his namesake, Johann Henry, those unanswered questions are the saddest things of all.
+Genealogy is filled with “what-if” situations.
+For Johann Gottlieb Muehleisen and his namesake, those unanswered questions are the saddest things of all.

 - Württemberg, Germany, Lutheran Baptisms, Marriages, and Burials, 1500-1985, p.
 126, retrieved from ancestry.com.